ga-curriculum/fetching-data-in-react/concepts/README.md

 ## How will we work with AJAX in React?

-In this module, we will be using AJAX to fetch data from an external source and then update the DOM using that data.
+In this module, we will be using AJAX to fetch data from an external source called an API and then update the DOM using that data.
+An API is a website that responds with JSON data instead of HTML/CSS/JS.
 Note, that we could fetch the data from anywhere.
 Unlike in Server-Side Rendered Applications, there is no inherent connection between the React applications that we will write and the data sources that we will be working with.